 Of the hundreds of events I’ve competed in, I’ve dropped out of a race exactly one time.
 Only once.
 I had traveled west to race the Utah Half, a half-iron distance triathlon.
 I was racing in my own backyard in front of my family and friends and I knew this course well!
 My fitness level was at an all-time high, and this was a tune up event prior to racing as a guide for my friend and blind triathlete Richard Hunter in Ironman Florida.
 I was ready.
 I was fit.
 I was confident.
 I was certain I’d make it onto the podium, and bask in the accolades and cheers of family and friends...but it sure didn’t work out that way.
 A lower back disc issue flared up during the bike ride and caused me to slow to a literal crawl on the run.
 Rather than risk further injury and jeopardize the chance to guide Richard , I dropped out.
 All that work.
 All that time.
 All that money.
 All wasted.
 I didn’t even finish!
 I hung my head in shame as I limped back to my bewildered friends and family.

 Sometimes, despite our best efforts, we are unable to achieve the goals we set out for.
 Whether that means falling short on race day, being unable to toe the line at the race we’ve dreamed of completing, or simply failing to get in all our weekly workouts, failure is a part of fitness and especially endurance racing.
-We’ve all heard that failing makes us stronger, and that unfinished business on the race course will help motivate us for a faster time in the future.
+We’ve all heard that failing makes us stronger, that unfinished business on race day is a great motivator.
 Still, in the moment, we feel the sting of missed opportunity, the frustration of seemingly wasted time, energy, and money, and the heartache of coming up short.
 So, when those inevitable painful moments happen, how do we keep moving forward?

 As we consider failed objectives, and dashed hopes, and unfulfilled expectations, I find it helpful to remember two key points to help us maintain perspective, keep motivated, and become stronger when we experience race-day or season-ending failure.